yueguo1997/Flashattention_paper_presentation/README.md

 ![plot](https://github.com/yueguo1997/Flashattention_paper_presentation/blob/17782d32252de3ba7d854dbdfa9eb3108829bbb9/image1.png)

-The on-chip SRAM is an order of magnitude faster than HBM but many orders of magnitude smaller in size.

 * Time calculation of operations
+    * Computation-bound

-Memory-bound: The time taken by the operation is determined by the number of memory accesses, while time spent in computation is much smaller.
+    * Memory-bound: The time taken by the operation is determined by the number of memory accesses, while time spent in computation is much smaller.
 Examples include most other operations: elementwise (e.g.,activation, dropout), and reduction (e.g., sum, softmax, batch norm, layer norm).

 ### Convert the problem
-The goal is to maximize the use of fast memory: SRAM。 In the meanwhile, the
+The goal is to maximize the use of fast memory: SRAM  In the meanwhile, the most common approach to accelerate memory-bound operations is kernel fusion: if there are multiple operations applied to the same input, the input can be loaded once from HBM, instead of multiple times for each operation.
+Compilers can automatically fuse many elementwise operations.

 ### Methods